raspberrypilearning/getting-started-web-dev/en/step_6.md

 [[[full-width-quote]]]

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Webpages can be viewed on many different devices and should be <span style="color: #0faeb0">**responsive**</span> to each device.
-This means that if a user views your site on a mobile phone, it should respond to a smaller screen and if they view it on a desktop PC it should respond to a larger screen.
+This means that if a user views your site on a mobile phone, the webpage should respond to a smaller screen.
+If a user views it on a desktop PC, the webpage should respond to a larger screen.
 </p>

 [[[using-rem]]]